 In the end, breach insurance is a pretty minimal investment compared to the overall cost and impact a data breach would have on your company.
 With the rise in phishing, malware, ransomware, and other attacks, internet security is only getting more complicated.
 Insuring and protecting your business and your customers should be an easy decision.

-If you're interested in getting breach insurance for your small business, TrustedSite offers breach insurance (for Level 2-4 merchants), exclusively for McAfee SECURE sites, for as little as $9 per month.
+If you're interested in getting breach insurance for your small business, TrustedSite offers breach insurance (for Level 2-4 merchants) for as little as $9 per month or $49 per year.
 Get started now.

 Subscribe to the TrustedSite blog